gameticharles/advance_math/README.md

 - Support angle conversion (degrees, minutes, seconds, radians, gradians, DMS).
 - Trigonometry: It provides computation on all the trigonometric functions on the angle.
 These includes inverse and hyperbolic function (sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh, sec, csc, cot, asec, acsc, acot, sech, csch, coth, asech, acsch, acoth, vers, covers, havers, exsec, excsc).
 - Angle operation: Supports addition, subtraction, multiplication, and division.
 Also supports comparisons, normalize, interpolation, and small-differencing on angles.
+- Geometry: Geometries like Point, Line, Polygon, Circle, Triangle, SphericalTriangle, etc with specific functionalities and methods are implemented.
+- Polynomial functions: Solve and find roots of a function to any degree (including Linear, Quadratic, Cubic, Quartic etc).
 - Matrix creation, filling and generation: Methods for filling the matrix with specific values or generating matrices with certain properties, such as zero, ones, identity, diagonal, list, or random matrices.
 - Import and export matrices to and from other formats (e.g., CSV, JSON, binary)
 - Matrix operations: Implement common matrix operations such as addition, subtraction, multiplication (element-wise and matrix-matrix), and division (element-wise) etc.